Our Services

 Published on: 6/13/2026

-Pulmonary embolism (PE) is a life-threatening condition that requires immediate medical attention.
-The most common warning signs include:
+Pulmonary embolism (PE) is a life-threatening blood clot in the lungs that demands immediate medical attention.
+Recognizing the warning signs early can save your life.

 Pulmonary embolism (PE) occurs when a blood clot—often originating in the leg—travels to the lungs and blocks an artery.
 This can damage lung tissue, reduce oxygen levels in the blood, and strain the heart.
 Timely recognition of warning signs is critical.
 While most cases require prompt medical attention, not every symptom means you have PE.
 Still, understanding the key pulmonary embolism symptoms helps you and your doctor act swiftly if needed.